-GENEVA (Arête News) — The U.N. human rights office said the Trump administration is violating children’s rights under international law by breaking up families arriving from Mexico.
+GENEVA (AN) — The U.N. human rights office said the Trump administration is violating children's rights under international law by breaking up families arriving from Mexico.

 But the American ambassador to the U.N.
 Nikki Haley sharply rebuked the Office of the United Nations High Commissioner for Human Rights, or OHCHR, for its criticism.

 “Once again, the United Nations shows its hypocrisy by calling out the United States while it ignores the reprehensible human rights records of several members of its own Human Rights Council," Haley said in a statement posted by the United States Mission to the U.N. in New York.
 She did not specify which members of the 47-nation U.N.
 Human Rights Council that she had in mind.

 U.S. President Donald Trump's new “zero tolerance” policy for Central American families trying to cross the border illegally has raised the odds that a family, even one seeking asylum, will be separated.
 The policy includes criminal penalties for parents and separate detention for minors.